mitalix/qemu-arch/README.md

 $ qemu-system-x86_64 -smp 6 -m 2G -hda ${disk}
 ```
 Run in another window to see the screen:
 ```bash
 $ vncviewer :5900
 ```

-Or try to add the user network
+Make sure openssh is installed so you can ssh to the user network
 ```bash
 $ qemu-system-x86_64 -smp 6 -m 4G -hda ${disk} -net nic -net user,hostfwd=tcp::2222-:22
 ```